IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 To do this we need to take a look at the logs from node.js.
 Depending on your marble setup you either need to get to your [Bluemix Node.js Logs](#) or your [Local Machine Node.js Logs](#).

-Now that you have access to your logs lets find the relevant logs for user registration.
+Now that you have access to your logs let’s find the relevant logs for user registration.
 The SDK prints these out and they look like so:

 	[ibc-js] Peer:  vp1-3a82c724-6934-4575-87d8-047eefdcf25d_vp1-api.blockchain.ibm.com:80